Rruvri/Hub2/README.txt

     -> Tied with general collection listing + index no.s, add a handle that stops out of range inputs

 -> Daily goals tracking
-    -> Complete/ edit goals
+    + Complete/ edit goals
         -> If completed, move up next goals

     !
-Move dict interactions to a general function for DRY reuse !
+Move dict interactions to a general function for DRY reuse

+    !
 Decorator for while true menu holding
-        -> Basic version implemented but not universally applied nor very efficient -> Implementing comparison between previous login and current date -> if daily goals set yesterday and today is after yesterday, update goals
+        -> Basic version implemented but not universally applied nor very efficient

+    -> Implementing comparison between previous login and current date
+        + if daily goals set yesterday and today is after yesterday, update goals -> this is done, but could be cleaner

 -> Memos
     -> Started basic implementation